 Such events should be recorded and signed by a witness.
+This should be kept on CPOMS

 Staff who are likely to need to use physical intervention will be appropriately trained.

 We understand that physical intervention of a nature which causes injury or distress to a child may be considered under child protection or disciplinary procedures.